 Halfway through the 40-minute flight, the children are instructed to close their window shades and recite a magical chant that would allow them to enter Santa’s airspace.
 Minutes later, they arrive at the “North Pole” – in reality, a spruced-up hangar at the end of the Spokane airfield.
 It has been transformed into a glittering fantasyland of Christmas fun with decorations, games, jugglers, magicians, face painters, a Polar Express train set, and fancy sugar cookies and other sweets.

 Santa and Mrs. Claus arrive, and each child gets to visit Santa and receive a gift they previously requested in a wish letter.
+And, the list is checked to ensure every young traveler is in Santa’s book under ‘nice’.

 Memories for a lifetime